-Having a seasonal SEO strategy helps you to look at the bigger picture of your marketing strategy and create a solid plan to help your website gain more visibility during seasonally-specific peak traffic periods.
+This is where having a seasonal SEO strategy helps you to look at the bigger picture of your marketing strategy and create a solid plan to help your website gain more visibility during seasonally-specific peak traffic periods.

 Trends can be:

 This is because humans are led by habitual behaviours.
 These are a form of automatic and routine behaviours which can sometimes be triggered by cues such as a change of seasons.
-This knowledge can be used to inform your SEO strategy.
-Take a look at your analytics traffic peaks and troughs over the last 2 years and you should see a clear pattern of traffic unfolding throughout the year.
+This knowledge can be used to inform your SEO strategy, so take a look at your analytics traffic peaks and troughs over the last 2 years and you should see a clear pattern of traffic unfolding throughout the year.
 Google Analytics and Google Search Console can be very useful for this but keep in mind Search Console only displays data from the past 16 months.
 Double this up by looking at Google Trends data to see when the peak times are for your business.

 Looking at the last 2 years for artificial grass, we can see that traffic tends to peak around April - May which is when the weather really starts to improve.
 Users are looking out of their kitchen windows and thinking ‘I should probably sort out this garden before the summer rolls around.’
 Prompted by the change of season, your customers will once again be sprucing up the garden this spring.

-In the same way, we can see that ‘gifts for boyfriend’ gets a huge surge in the run up to Christmas as you’d expect and then gets a second wind around valentines day:
+In the same way, we can see that ‘gifts for boyfriend’ gets a huge surge in the run-up to Christmas as you’d expect and then gets a second wind around valentines day:

 Cheap Holidays….as you’d expect.
 Peaks in January and July: